 - F.2.c.3.
-Copies of an appropriate published paper or copies of an appropriate manuscript accepted for publication should be submitted with the rest of the credentials, if available.
-If the manuscript has been accepted but not yet published, two copies of the letter of acceptance must be included or the publication will not be accepted.
-If a candidate is unsure whether a response from a journal is considered as "acceptance," they should petition the Large Animal Internal Medicine Credentials Committee Chair for clarification.
-In lieu of two copies of the publication, conditional acceptance of the credentials can be achieved by submitting two copies of a letter stating that a publication and documentation of its acceptance will be submitted upon acceptance of the publication, allowing the candidate to take the specialty examination.
+An electronic copy (in Adobe® .PDF format) of one first author publication should be submitted with the rest of the credentials, if available.
+If the manuscript has been accepted but not yet published, an electronic copy of the letter of acceptance must be included or the publication will not be accepted.
+If a candidate is unsure whether a response from a journal is considered as "acceptance," they should petition the Large Animal Internal Medicine Credentials Committee Chair for clarification regarding allowing the candidate to take the specialty examination.
 However, the publication requirement must be met prior to certification. - F.2.c.4.
 A single or a series of case reports used as a publication for the application cannot be on the same cases as those submitted for the three case reports. - F.2.c.5.
 Review articles are acceptable if published in an acceptable refereed journal.